mspiegle/log-tools/README.md

 systems.
 If it doesn't work, you have a few options:
 * [Open a new issue](https://github.com/mspiegle/log-tools/issues/new)
   and request help
-* Download the .jar version and try running it with Java8 or newer - this may even work on Mac and Linux
+* Download the uberjar version run it with Java8 or newer, this may work on Mac and Linux
-* [Install leiningen](https://leiningen.org/) and try to build your own jar by running `lein uberjar`
+* [Install leiningen](https://leiningen.org/) and try to build your own jar by running `lein uberjar` within `apps/summarize-logs`

 ## Downloading
-[Grab your preferred release from GitHub](https://github.com/mspiegle/log-tools/releases).
+[Download your preferred version from GitHub](https://github.com/mspiegle/log-tools/releases).
 Most people will want the latest Windows 64 native release like `log-tools-0.1.0_windows64-native.zip`.
-If you're running on Mac or Linux, try the uberjar.
+If you're using Mac or Linux, try the uberjar.

 ## Installing & Running